Vorlonhomeworld/BBCL/3 How do I get it.md

 to Hobbyist.
 It aims to be a fully commercial, fully GUI version of Common Lisp, and it also aims to reach out to the widest possible audience, from Professionals, embeddeded device user, to the home Common Lisper.
 It offers many features, depending on which platform you use including a full GUI evelopment environment.
 It can also be used to create apps for Android as well.
-It states that it's fully ANSI Compliant, meaning the code would be compatible from one Ansi Standard Complaint implementation. to another Ansi Standard Compliant implementation.
+It states that it's fully ANSI Compliant, meaning the code would be compatible from one Ansi Standard Complaint implementation to another Ansi Standard Compliant implementation.
 This runs on multiple platforms including ARM processors, Android and iOS.
 The last update for this was 11/13/2017.